langdonx/babel-plugin-ng-component-module/README.md

 # About

-I don't really want to write `import`, `export`, `angular.module`, and `angular.component` statements all day long.
+Writing `import`, `export`, `angular.module`, and `angular.component` statements all day long is no fun.
 This plugin automatically generates those statements after inspecting the filesystem at compile time.

-It's being used in my [angular-2017-starter repo](https://github.com/langdonx/angularjs-2017-starter), where my components directory contains logically grouped components together that are lazy loaded on demand at runtime.
+It's being used in [angular-2017-starter repo](https://github.com/langdonx/angularjs-2017-starter), where the components directory contains logically grouped components together that are lazy loaded on demand at runtime.

 Given the following directory structure: